pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Fighter jets take flight,
+Jets rise to the sky,
-Boeing's wings embrace the skies,
+Boeing's craft takes on the fight,
-Secrets in the air.
+Drones in stealth unite.
 ```

 Reference: